Automaticity: Characteristics

 Bargh states that these are simply common characteristics; not all are needed for a process to be considered automatic.
 For instance, stereotype activation has been described as an automatic process: it is unintentional and efficient, requiring little effort.
 However stereotype activation is accompanied by above chance awareness and if conflicting processing goals are available then it becomes controlled.
 Therefore, stereotype activation only satisfies two of Bargh's criteria, but is still considered to be an example of automatic processing.

 In reading

 LaBerge and Samuels (1974) helped explain how reading fluency develops.
 Automaticity refers to knowing how to perform some arbitrary task at a competent level without requiring conscious effort — i.e., it is a form of unconscious competence.

-Moreover, if the student is automatic or is "a skilled reader, multiple tasks are being performed at the same time, such as decoding the words, comprehending the information, relating the information to prior knowledge of the subject matter, making inferences, and evaluating the information's usefulness to a report he or she is writing" (Samuels).
+Moreover, if the student is automatic or is "a skilled reader, multiple tasks are being performed at the same time, such as decoding the words, comprehending the information, relating the information to prior knowledge of the subject matter, making inferences, and evaluating the information's usefulness to a report he or she is writing".
 It is essential to understand automaticity and how it is achieved to better a student's performance.
-This is important for teachers because automaticity should be focused on in early years to ensure higher level reading skills in adolescence.
+This is important for teachers because automaticity should be focused on in the early years to ensure higher level reading skills in adolescence.